dceoy/rna-tpm-calculator/README.md

 # rna-tpm-calculator
-A Docker-based TPM calculating pipeline for RNA-seq
+A Docker-based TPM calculating workflow for RNA-seq

 ### Requirements